0x90verflow/Hell-Symphony/README.md

 ### Further modifications will be implemented to ensure evasion against EDR solutions such as SentinelOne, CrowdStrike, Bitdefender, and others.
-### Further updates will be implemented to evade both static and dynamic analysis techniques commonly used in malware detection.
+### Further updates will also be implemented to evade both static and dynamic analysis techniques commonly used in malware detection.